-Straight People Don't Exist, New Research Says
+Straight People Don't Exist, Research Says

-A recent study published in the Journal of Personality and Social Psychology undermines long held beliefs about heteronormative sexual orientation.
+A 2015 study published in the Journal of Personality and Social Psychology undermines long held beliefs about heteronormative sexual orientation.
 The study looks at gender expression in women and measures their physiological response viewing a variety of pornographic material.
 It found that, regardless of how women self report their sexuality, their bodies respond positively to both hetero- and homosexual sex.
 Meaning, women's sexuality is complex and not within the bounds of strict hetero- or homosexuality.

 Ritch C. Savin-Williams is the Director of Developmental Psychology and the Director of the Sex and Gender Lab in the Department of Human Development at Cornell University.
 The study occurred in his lab and, he tells me, is part of a much larger research project he and his fellow researchers are doing to uncover true human sexuality through physiological queues.